machine-learning-apps/actions-ml-cicd/README.md

 # A Collection of GitHub Actions That Facilitate MLOps

+Materials that accompany the talk [MLOps with GitHub Actions & Kubernetes](https://youtu.be/Ll50l3fsoYs)

 ## A Collection Of GitHub Actions That Enable MLOps and CI/CD For Machine Learning:

 Below is a collection of GitHub Actions that we are curating or building that facilitate machine learning workflows: